peppone93/42_Fractol_public/readme.md

-_If you are interested to the complete code, please do not hesitate to contact me._
+_If you are interested in the complete code, please do not hesitate to contact me._